Department: 216TH District Attorney’s Office

 - Assist law enforcement agencies with the acquisition of grand jury subpoenas by reviewing the officer’s proposed subpoena and obtaining a prosecutor’s signature on the applications submitted by law enforcement and then submitting said application to the district clerk’s office.

-- Maintain computer files of all grand jury recorded testimonies.
+- Assist with maintaining computer files of all grand jury recorded testimonies.

 - Assist office manager as requested in the creating and maintaining Odyssey forms for office.